kkomarocker/spinwithcss/README.md

 # Logo Spin

+- clone this repository
-Open `index.html` to see the logo spinning!
+- Open `index.html` to see the logo spinning!